djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   ![Deploy agent](./teller_ag_imgs/i1.png)

 ### GFM Product Information Agent

+**Acts as the trusted expert on all banking products and services offered by GFM Bank.
+Helps customers explore and understand available financial solutions with clarity and precision.**

 #### Create GFM Product Information Agent

 - Click on hamburger menu, then **Build** -> **Agent Builder**